- A blood glucose test measures the amount of glucose, or sugar, in your bloodstream. It’s most often used to screen for diabetes.

-It is also possible to have levels of blood glucose that are too low.
-However, this result is not as common.
-Low blood glucose or hypoglycemia may be caused by:
+It’s also possible to have levels of blood glucose that are too low.
+However, this isn’t as common.
+Low blood glucose levels, or hypoglycemia, may be caused by:

 - insulin overuse

-If you are having a fasting glucose test, you should not eat or drink for eight hours before your test.
-You can only drink plain water.
-You may want to schedule a fasting glucose test first thing in the morning, so you do not have to fast during the day.
+For a fasting blood glucose test, you can’t eat or drink anything but water for eight hours before your test.
+You may want to schedule a fasting glucose test first thing in the morning so you don’t have to fast during the day.

 You may eat and drink before a random glucose test.

-Always tell your doctor about the medications you are on—including prescriptions, over-the-counter drugs, and herbal supplements.
-He or she may ask you to stop taking some medications or decide to change the dosage before your test.
+Before your test, tell your doctor about the medications you’re taking, including prescriptions, over-the-counter drugs, and herbal supplements.
+Certain medications can affect blood glucose levels.
+Your doctor may ask you to stop taking a particular medication or to change the dosage before your test temporarily.

-Medications that can affect blood glucose levels include:
+Medications that can affect your blood glucose levels include: